CanberraUAV/admin/in-progres/SES-presentation.rst

  * What level of ease-of-use of the software is needed?
  * Would you be comfortable operating the UAV in manual mode if the autopilot fails?
  * Do you require the ability for the UAV to drop a small payload to the stranded person (water, radio?)
- * What sort of setup time is required (is currently 4 or so hours, using 4 people)
+ * What sort of set up time is required (is currently 4 or so hours, using 4 people)
  * Does the entire UAV/Ground station need to be self-contained.
 Like a plug and play system?

 Resource availability:

- * What infrastructure (if any) could you furnish us with at the “base command” of a SAR or training exercise? (power, radios, Internet, fuel, takeoff/landing space)
+ * What infrastructure (if any) could you furnish us with at the “base command” of a SAR or training exercise? (power, radios, Internet, fuel, take off/landing space)
  * If the UAV does crash, could you assist with recovery?